 The Oak Orchard Pen Rearing Association receives steelhead and salmon from the NYSDEC placed in net pens in the Oak lower watercourse each spring.
 Approx 100,000+ King salmon and 10,000 – 15,000 steelhead are placed in the net pens for hopeful imprinting on the Oak Orchard.
 These numbers represent just some of the total number of salmonids (brown trout too!) stocked in Orleans County waters annually.
 Many thanks to local stakeholders for their efforts of securing, feeding and monitoring the fish.
 More tributary anglers are invited to help with feeding the fish and cleaning the pens.
 Contact us for how and where to help out each spring.
 Be sure you contact NYSDEC with comments on the predation from over-abundant cormorants and the impacts on the young stocked salmonids.
 The NYSDEC Region 8 office in Avon, NY would in-fact love to hear from more anglers showing concern for trib issues.
 Its ok and encouraged for out of the area anglers to verify their economic impact for the upstate NY tourism economies!

-The Sportsmen Archer’s Club Fly Fishing Only Catch and Release Contest will be held October 16, 17, 18 – 2019.
-Everyone always enjoys the great hospitality and convenience of the Archer’s Club and will experience some good fishing.
+The Sportsmen Archer’s Club Fly Fishing Only Catch and Release Contest was held October 16, 17, 18 – 2019.
+Everyone enjoyed the great hospitality and convenience of the Archer’s Club and experienced some good fishing.
 The Club’s cooperation with out of the area fishermen is truly above board and greatly appreciated by all!
-Please contact us or see the Club for registration.
-Parking on club property and breakfast/lunch for fall fishing usually starts the first week of Oct and runs thru Veterans Day.
-After that (winter and spring), fishermen can park at the top of the hill outside the gate and walk down.
-All non club members are reminded to act as courteous and responsible guests on the private bankside lands of the Archer’s Club so that we may all enjoy the fishing access there now and in the future.
+All non club members are reminded to act as courteous and responsible guests so that we may all enjoy the fishing access there now and in the future.

 We changed the name from Orleans Outdoor to Oak Orchard Tackle & Lodge going on 3 years ago!
 We have a new logo that cleverly looks a lot like the old one!
 Watch for other changes soon like more content to this website.
 If you’re reading this you should be at the right spot on our new fishing conditions page.
 There’s probably still some old Orleans Outdoor content out there on the web and Goggle.
 We hope to go live with more fishoakorchard.com info soon!
 We look forward to another 20 years as WNY’s longest running trout and salmon speciality fly, spin and float trib shop!